 Operator precedence in programming refers to the rules that establish the order in which operations should be executed within an expression.

-In other words, when we have an expression with multiple operators, not all have the same priority.
+In other words, when we have an expression with multiple operators, not all of them have the same priority.
 If we encounter an expression like:

 let a = 2 + 3 * 5

-Is the =, the +, or the * calculated first?
+Which is calculated first, the =, the +, or the *?

 In general, operator precedence in programming is closely related to mathematical calculation rules.
-In fact, in many cases, the same rules are employed, such as multiplication and division being performed before addition and subtraction.
+In fact, in many cases, the same rules are used, such as multiplication and division operations being performed before addition and subtraction.

-However, in programming, there are some additional operators that are continuously used.
-Therefore, the precedence rules are somewhat broader and more complex.
+However, in programming, there are some additional operators that are used continuously.
+Therefore, the precedence rules are somewhat more extensive and complex.

 Example of Operator Precedence